9th Intelligence Squadron

 The United States Air Force's 9th Intelligence Squadron is an intelligence unit located at Beale Air Force Base, California.
 The 9th is associated with Lockheed U-2 and Distributed Common Ground System operations.
 The squadron was first active during World War II as the 9th Photographic Technical Unit, serving in the European Theater of Operations.

 The 9th Reconnaissance Technical Squadron was active from 1948 through 1950 and again from 1966 through 1991, primarily as the photographic interpretation unit of the 9th Strategic Reconnaissance Wing.
 It was consolidated with the 9th Photographic Technical Unit in 1985 and the 9th Intelligence Squadron in 2009.

 Mission

 The 9th operates and maintains the $15M Deployable Shelterized System-Film, the Department of Defense's only mobile film processing capability, as part of the Air Force Distributed Common Ground System architecture.
-The unit also processes, exploits, and disseminates broad area, high-resolution imagery collected by the Lockheed U-2 to meet combatant commander requirements.
+The unit also processes, exploits, and disseminates broad area high-resolution imagery collected by the Lockheed U-2 to meet combatant commander requirements.

 History

 World War II

 The squadron was first organized in France during the fall of 1944 as the 9th Photographic Laboratory Section.
-The section would provide processing of reconnaissance photography for XXIX Tactical Air Command (Provisional).
+The section provided processing of reconnaissance photography for XXIX Tactical Air Command (Provisional).
 It continued this mission through V-E Day.
 It briefly acted as part of the army of occupation, returning to the United States in November 1945, where it was inactivated at the port of embarkation.